Malka Mikkelsen

-Malka Mikkelsen (born Dicken Schrader; December 4, 1973) is a Colombian–American creative director, director, video artist and musician.
+Malka Mikkelsen Forero (born Dicken Schrader Forero; December 4, 1973) is a Colombian–American creative director, director, video artist and musician.
 They are most noted for their YouTube viral videos featuring themself and their two children, Milah and Korben, performing cover versions of Depeche Mode songs using an old keyboard and various toys and household items as instruments, under the name DMK.
 Mikkelsen and their children are featured in the film Spirits in the Forest, directed by Anton Corbijn.
-Mikkelsen came out as non-binary and changed their name in March 2025.
+Mikkelsen came out as non-binary in March 2025 and legally changed their name and gender marker on November 27, 2025.

 Early life

 Mikkelsen was born Dicken Schrader in Bogotá, Colombia.
 They are the son of María Eugenia Forero and Christian Schrader, Dean of the Jorge Tadeo Lozano University School of Advertising.

 Since early age, they showed interest in video production and animation.
 They graduated from Liceo Boston high school in 1991, and was immediately drafted into the National Army of Colombia, where they served as part of the Multinational Force and Observers in the Sinai Peninsula.
 In 1993 Mikkelsen moved to Miami, Florida, to study journalism and mass communication at Florida International University, graduating magna cum laude in December 1996.